 You can also use Google.

-When you search for a keyword phrase, look down at the bottom of the first search results page, and you will see eight related search phrases.
+When you search for a keyword phrase, look down at the bottom of the first search results page.
+You will see eight related search phrases.

 But if you are looking for the most effective way to find real-time data on search phrases and keyword usage by Amazon customers, you will need specialized software.

 The most popular tool for self-publishing authors and small press for KDP keyword research is Publisher Rocket.

 With it, you can access real keyword data without any restrictions.

 Amazon keyword character limit – Is longer better?